-If you’d like to take a peek at a few examples of these various workout splits, I listed some in an article here on heydayDo that discusses which muscle groups to work out together.
+If you’d like to take a peek at a few examples of these various workout splits, I go over them in detail in an article here on heydayDo: Which Muscle Groups To Workout Together.

 What color resistance band is what weight?

 There’s no color standard that applies to all resistance band manufacturers these days.